 Our high-end choice comes from one of Italy’s most prestigious kitchen crafters, Mr. Porter.
 This parmesan set is the real deal, including a high-end steel cheese grater in a traditional tube shape, with its own designated space in the iroko tray to keep it at all times.
 You’ll even receive the glass dome to present your cheese spread, accompanied by your four exquisite blades.
-Each are crafted from bamboo handles and stainless steel, providing proper weight distribution to keep you in control.
+Each is crafted from bamboo handles and stainless steel, providing proper weight distribution to keep you in control.
 There’s no grander way to present and entertain than bringing out the Lorenzi Milano tray.

 Handles and board crafted of iroko wood and bamboo